Back to all articles

 Privacy Compliance

+Direct Answer: Yes.
 Under PIPEDA, using analytics tools (like Google Analytics) and advertising pixels (such as Facebook Pixel) requires clear user consent because these tools collect personal information like IP addresses, device IDs, and browsing behavior.
+You must implement a cookie banner that blocks these scripts until users explicitly opt-in.
+The scripts should only load after users click "Accept" for analytics or advertising cookies.

 Table of Contents